| Written by Michal Wozniakowski-Zehenter

 The way technology keeps changing in every aspect of life, there's no difference in mining, so simulation software will keep getting better and bigger for emergency training.
 More believable, effective, and personalized training is expected with future developments in augmented and virtual reality (VR and AR), artificial intelligence, and machine learning.
 Miners will have even more sophisticated tools to prepare for emergencies, so their lives will be safer.

-It's important for mining companies to keep using safety training for supervisors and simulation software, because it keeps evolving.
+Mining companies should continue using safety training for supervisors and simulation software because it evolves.
 Training that constantly pushes the boundaries of what's possible helps miners prepare better, learn more, and ultimately be safer in an unpredictable and challenging world.
 The continual advancement of simulation technology isn't just an improvement in training; it's a vital investment in the safety of those who work in one of the most demanding industries.

 Safety Culture and Successful Mining Whitepaper